 The Bayon stands at the center of Angkor Thom.
 Bayon was a really cool Khmer temple to visit.
-We did not see other parts of Angkor Thom, but I am really happy that we went to Bayon.
+Since we did not get to see other parts of Angkor Thom as we ran out of time, I am really happy that we went to Bayon.

-We visited Bayon after we finished our races in Angkor Wat, which I plan on writing about in the future post.
-The photo below on the left is me (on the left) and my girl friends.
+We visited Bayon after we finished our Angkor Wat International Half Marathon Races (I ran 3K as I was 25 weeks pregnant), which I plan on writing about in the future post.
+The photo below on the left is me and my girl friends after our races.

 Bayon is different from all other places we have visited.
-The giant faces on the walls make Bayon unique and distinctive of all the temples in Angkor, Cambodia.
+It felt different because of the giant faces carved on stone walls which I believe make Bayon unique and distinctive of all the temples in Angkor, Cambodia.

-There were some places that I thought would be a cool place to take portrait photos.
+There were some spots that I saw that I thought would make a cool place to take portrait photos.
 My friend, Kara, is on the left.
 Kara is always beautiful, even in her running outfit!
 I’m on the right.
-This is one of my few pregnancy photos I have with my third child.
+This is one of my few pregnancy photos I have had taken during my pregnancy with my third child.

-Angkor, Cambodia is one of the places I would love to visit again in the future.
-Bayon is not to be missed and I will bring my family to see Bayon for sure.
+Angkor, Cambodia is definitely a city I would love to visit again in the future.
+If you ever visit Siem Reap, Bayon is not to be missed.
+If I can come back with my family, I will bring them to see Bayon for sure.
 Angkor temples are absolutely stunning and their mysterious and magical atmosphere makes the whole experience in Angkor spectacular and one of a kind.